rhaz96/CIA-Factbook/README.md

 The actual dataset is a .db file, so it's meant to be analyzed in SQL.
 However, R has wonderful extensions to popular databases like SQLite and Postgres.
 Tables can be converted to data frames to take advantage of the ```dplyr``` package, as well as R's functionality in general.
 We don't have to be confined to SQL's analytical and syntactical limitations.

 The packages in the ```tidyverse``` package are used, and can be found in the final report.
-For more information on integrating R with SQL, check out this [article](https://db.rstudio.com/dplyr/) from RStudio
+For more information on integrating R with SQL, check out this [article](https://db.rstudio.com/dplyr/) from RStudio.